 Construction Accidents – the most dangerous form of construction accident involves falling from heights, which has been known to cause paralysis

-Slip and Fall Accidents – even the seemingly innocent falls in a mall, grocery store, or other public place can lead to nerve damage and paralysis
+Slip and Fall Accidents – even the seemingly innocent fall in a mall, grocery store, or other public places can lead to nerve damage and paralysis

 Dover Paralysis Personal Injury Attorney Discusses Types of Paralysis Injuries

 Our Dover paralysis personal injury attorney believes that all paralysis injuries are serious, but they are not all equal in severity.
 Potential forms of paralysis injury include:

 - Complete paralysis of a body part or group of body parts

 - Partial paralysis of a body or group of body parts.
 This may entail partial movements and/or sensation without full control or feeling